 Since the basis for the Greenpoint is the Red Hook, and by extension, the Manhattan, it should come as no surprise that that this is going to be a rye whiskey cocktail with vermouth.
 Following the Brooklyn formula, you may recall that our base spirit is combined with sweet vermouth (or a variant) and some liqueur.
-While the Red Hook takes advantage of the bitter complexity of Branca's Punt e Mes, here I'm sticking with Carpano Antica Formula, an old recipe Italian vermouth also from Branca which adds a sweeter depth with a strong boost of vanilla.
+While the Red Hook takes advantage of the bitter complexity of Branca’s Punt e Mes, here we are sticking with Carpano Antica Formula, an old recipe Italian vermouth also from Branca which adds a sweeter depth with a strong boost of vanilla.
 Then, instead of maraschino we will opt for Yellow Chartreuse.

 2 oz rye whiskey

 .5 oz Yellow Chartreuse